energyquantified/eq-python-client/docs/reference/packages.rst

 Packages
 ========

-This page lists note-worthy classes and data models in different packages.
+This page lists note-worthy classes and data models.

 ``energyquantified``
 --------------------